-For those who love to shop, Black Friday is more than a sale, it’s the biggest event of the year.
-That’s why Elite Daily is scouring through Amazon, Best Buy, Walmart, Target, and more to get you the very best Black Friday deals on favorites like the Instant Pot and Nintendo Switch.
-During Black Friday 2019, we’ll be highlighting deep discounts on gadgets like laptops, tablets, and phones — including Apple products — as well as beauty, clothes, and accessory favorites.
+If you love (or even like) to shop, Black Friday is more than a sale — it’s the biggest event of the year.
+That’s why Elite Daily is scouring Amazon, Best Buy, Walmart, Target, and more to get you the very best Black Friday deals on favorites like the Apple AirPods and Amazon Echo.
+During Black Friday 2021, we’ll be highlighting seriously deep discounts on gadgets like phones, laptops, tablets, and phones — Apple products included — as well as beauty, fashion, and all the best self-care items.
 Whether you’re getting a jump start on holiday shopping or simply treating yourself, there’s no better time of year to click “Add to Cart” — especially when you can do it from the comfort of home.

 Sales start online and in stores far before the actual day of Nov.
-29, and continue through the holidays.
-Walmart got the Black Friday party started way early with its Early Deals Drop which started on October 25, a full month before Black Friday itself with deals on brands like Samsung, Apple, and Ninja.
+26, and continue through the holidays.
+Walmart is getting their Black Friday party started especially early with its Deals For Days Event which starts Nov.
+3, more than three weeks before Black Friday itself, with deals on brands like Samsung, Apple, and Ninja.
 You’ll want to keep an eye on Target as well, since the store’s pre-Black Friday Holiday Best Deals kick off on Oct.
 31, with new deals on items like Beats headphones, HP laptops, and Keurig coffeemakers launching every week.
-Amazon has also become known for starting the sales the week of Black Friday or earlier.
-Amazon’s (often Prime-specific) deals are a great opportunity to score deals on gaming consoles, phones, tablets, TVs, and other tech products (especially if you’re looking to shop Alexa products like the many iterations of the Echo or smart TVs) as well as clothing, beauty, and more.
+Amazon has also launched pre-Black Friday sales on tons of items, which will continue through the holidays.
+Amazon’s (often Prime-specific) deals are a great opportunity to score great prices on gaming consoles, phones, tablets, TVs, and other tech products (especially if you’re looking to shop Alexa products like Echoes or smart TVs), as well as clothing, beauty, and more.
 You should expect more deals to pop up over the month of November, including a surge of amazing Black Friday discounts beginning the evening of Thanksgiving, perfect for some online shopping as you savor that last slice of pie.

 However, while the ads can be a great way to work out your shopping plan to get the best Black Friday sales, there are also plenty of last-minute drops to keep an eye out for that are not announced the month or week before.
 This is particularly true for anyone who likes to shop on Amazon.
-We’ll be rounding up all the best ones on Elite Daily the week before and on the big day of Black Friday starting very early in the morning.
+We’ll be rounding up all the best ones on Elite Daily the week before Black Friday, as well as starting early on the big day.

 If you’re looking for a little bit of everything, zero in on Amazon, Target, and Walmart’s deals, which will run the gamut from tech to toys to home to fashion.
 And since the big retailers don’t like to be out done by each other, the same deal can often be found at multiple places, so if you’re looking to get your basket with two-day Prime shipping, consider checking for the deal on Amazon before buying.